tiangolo/uwsgi-nginx-docker/README.md

 ### Custom uWSGI process number

-By default, the image starts with 2 uWSGI processes running, when the server is having a high load, it creates more processes to handle it, on demand, up to 16.
+By default, the image starts with 2 uWSGI processes running.
+When the server is experiencing a high load, it creates up to 16 uWSGI processes to handle it on demand.

 If you need to configure these numbers you can use environment variables.